ubs121/plane_shooting/README.md

 ### Algorithms and Techniques

+This is a simple guessing game, but it has some degree of complexity similar to other board games like Chess and Go.

-This problem could be solved by using the Reinforcement Learning (RL) approach, more specifically using Q-Learning method.
+The problem could be solved by using the Reinforcement Learning (RL) approach, more specifically using Q-Learning method.
 The ultimate goal is to make an agent able to play against real human and let it learn all best tactics.
 The Q-Learning has been proven that for any finite Markov decision process, so using this method the agent eventually find an optimal policy.

 The idea is to reward every efficient shot.
 How efficient is measured by the reduction of unknown area on every shot.
 A big reduction will be rewarded more, a little reduction will be rewarded less.
 So it will lead to the minimal shots and to the optimal tactics.